AtlasOfSouls/VogsBingoMod/README.md

 Contact me (atlasofsouls) if you find any bugs, or if you want to make additions/suggestions!

 Credits:
-Abyss, for curating the goalset and hosting caravan
+Abby, for curating the goalset and hosting caravan
 Bingosync, for hosting the servers that the mod connects to
 The Hollow Knight/Silksong Modding Discord, for various help getting me started with modding Silksong
 The Silksong Bingo Discord for helping with feedback and suggestions